-When you get a Notice of Adverse Benefit Determination, you should read all the information on the form carefully.
-If you don't understand the form, your MHP can help you.
+When you get a Notice of Adverse Benefit Determination, you should read all the information on the notice carefully.
+If you don't understand the notice, Madera County Department of Behavioral Health Services can help you.
 You may also ask another person to help you.

-If the MHP tells you your services will end or get reduced and you disagree with the decision, you have the right to request an appeal of that decision.
+If Madera County Department of Behavioral Health Services tells you your services will end or get reduced and you disagree with the decision, you have the right to file an appeal of that decision.
 You can continue getting services until your appeal or State Hearing is decided.
 You must request the continuation of services no later than 10 days after receiving a Notice of Adverse Benefit Determination or before the effective date of the change.

-THE PROBLEM RESOLUTION PROCESS: TO FILE A GRIEVANCE OR APPEAL
+THE PROBLEM RESOLUTION PROCESS TO FILE A GRIEVANCE OR APPEAL

-What If I Don't Get the Services I Want From My MHP?
+What If I Don't Get the Services I Want From Madera County Department of Behavioral Health Services?

-Your MHP must have a process for you to work out a complaint or problem about any issue related to the specialty mental health services you want or are receiving.
+Madera County Department of Behavioral Health Services must have a process for you to work out a complaint or problem about any issue related to the specialty mental health services you want or are receiving.
 This is called the problem resolution process and it could involve:

-- The Grievance Process: an expression of unhappiness about anything regarding your specialty mental health services or the MHP. - 2.
-The Appeal Process: the review of a decision (e.g., denial or changes to services) that was made about your specialty mental health services by the MHP or your provider. - 3.
-The State Hearing Process: the process to request an administrative hearing before a state administrative law judge if the MHP denies your appeal.
+- The Grievance Process: an expression of unhappiness about anything regarding your specialty mental health services or Madera County Department of Behavioral Health Services. - 2.
+The Appeal Process: the review of a decision (e.g., denial, termination, or reduction to services) that was made about your specialty mental health services by Madera County Department of Behavioral Health Services or your provider. - 3.
+The State Hearing Process: the process to request an administrative hearing before a state administrative law judge if Madera County Department of Behavioral Health Services denies your appeal.

-Filing a grievance, appeal, or State Hearing will not count against you and will not impact the services you are receiving.
+Filing a grievance, appeal, or requesting a State Hearing will not count against you and will not impact the services you are receiving.
 Filing a grievance or appeal helps to get you the services you need and to solve any problems you have with your specialty mental health services.
-Grievances and appeals also help the MHP by giving them information they can use to improve services.
-When your grievance or appeal is complete, your MHP will notify you and others involved of the final outcome.
+Grievances and appeals also help Madera County Department of Behavioral Health Services by giving them the information they can use to improve services.
+When your grievance or appeal is complete, Madera County Department of Behavioral Health Services will notify you and others involved, such as providers, of the final outcome.
 When your State Hearing is decided, the State Hearing Office will notify you and others involved of the final outcome.
 You can learn more about each problem resolution process below.